 Samuel was basically saying, “Saul, even though you don’t think you are adequate or amount to much, God has chosen you for a really important task.
 He anointed you to LEAD.
 He told you to obey.
 So what were you thinking?!”

 Saul responded by saying, “I have obeyed the Lord.
 I went on the mission he sent me on.
 These are all the things I did do.
 Why the obsessive attention to minute details?
 I obeyed in the big things.
 Isn’t that good enough?”

-And Samuel’s answer brought down the hammer; “Has the Lord as great delight in burnt offerings and sacrifices, as in obedience to the voice of the Lord?
-Surely, to obey is better than sacrifice, and to heed than the fat of rams.”
+And Samuel’s answer brought down the hammer; “Has the Lord as great delight in burnt offerings and sacrifices, as in obeying the voice of the Lord?
+Behold, to obey is better than sacrifice, and to listen than the fat of rams.”
 (1 Samuel 15:22) Then the news was delivered that God had rejected Saul as king.
 Obedience didn’t just matter in the big stuff.
 God was concerned with the details.

 So back to our kids and our desire to pass our faith to them.
-There are great materials and programs out there and we are wise to expose our kids to them.
-But there is nothing that will have greater effect than our own radical obedience– not just in the big things, but in the little day-to-day decisions that most people in our lives don’t see, but our children do.
+There are great materials and programs out there, and we are wise to expose our kids to them.
+But there is nothing that will have greater effect on our children than our own radical obedience– not just in the big things, but in the little day-to-day decisions that most people in our lives don’t see but our children do.

 Our kids are asking the question, “Is this faith thing for real?
 Does Jesus really make that big a difference?”
 And they look to our lives more than our words for the answer.

 We hear that call to offer our lives as living sacrifices–to obey radically–and all too often we say, “God, I’ll obey you if….”.